kozross/cabal-autoheaven/README.md

 in a custom `Setup.hs` either extremely generic (making it hard to use) or extremely specialized (making it not very useful).

+Furthermore, many builds of the second kind (or even the first kind!) tend to make use of non-POSIX `make` features; this is different to the Autotools, which _pedantically_ avoids non-POSIX things in the makefiles it generates.
+This means that even _if_ there was some 'uniformity of interface' we could rely on, there's no guarantee that we could even drive the makefile without additional assurances about what _kind_ of `make` it needed.

 As a result, pure `make` builds won't be supported, even if other build systems will be.
 Depending on what you're dealing with, either bundle everything, or tell the maintainers to stop pretending.